Nacho-games/steermaster/README.md

 HOW TO INSTALL:
 1. Clone the folder Steermaster-Game
 2. Install Pygame (pip install pygame)
+3. Run this command python3 Steermaster-Game/script/steermaster.py so the path to the assets works
-3. Run the game and enjoy!
+4. Play the game and enjoy!

 Also I was bored and made a little calculation on how much time It will take to randomly code the game